/

 How do Power Purchase Agreement (PPA) work?

 A Power Purchase Agreement (PPA) is a contract between a party that funds, owns, and operates a solar system, and the customer who buys the electricity it generates at an agreed price over a set term.
-A landlord could own the system and offer a PPA to its tenants, or could engage with a specialist PPA provide who will install a system on the building and sell the power to the landlord or tenant.
-PPAs offer a means to benefit from solar with little or no upfront capital, typically paying a rate that’s competitive with grid electricity and often indexed over time.
-The key terms are the price structure, contract length, who gets the environmental/renewable claims, and what happens if the building is sold or a tenant changes.
+A landlord could own the system and offer a PPA to its tenants, or engage with a specialist PPA provider who will install a system on the building and sell the power to the landlord or tenant.
+PPAs enable a customer to benefit from solar with little or no upfront capital.
+They typically pay a rate that’s competitive with grid electricity and often indexed over time.
+The key considerations are the price structure, contract length, who gets the environmental/renewable claims, and what happens if the building is sold or a tenant changes.

 For a new development, when in the design process should we engage?

 As early as possible.
-The ideal time is concept or scheme design, before structural and roof decisions are locked.
-But even at detailed design or post-consent, there are still integration opportunities.
+The ideal time is during concept or scheme design, before structural and roof decisions are locked.
+But there are still integration opportunities even at the detailed design or post-consent stages.
 The later you engage, the more constrained the options and the higher the cost.
-For future stages and projects, engaging at masterplan saves money and delivers better outcomes.
+For future stages and projects, engaging at masterplan stage saves money and delivers better outcomes.

 What are the typical considerations for an existing building?

-For an existing building it is important validate the suitability of the building.
-The main areas that need to be checked are the structure of the roof, age of the roof cladding and when this is expected to be replaced, shading of the roof, and the electrical configuration and capacity of the building.
+For an existing building, it is important to validate the suitability of the building.
+The main areas that need to be checked are the roof's structure, the age of the roof cladding and when this should be replaced, roof shading and the electrical configuration and capacity of the building.

 More solutions